Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: Stacking

 \section{Stacking}

-Once individual exposures have been warped onto a common projection system, they can then be combined pixel-by-pixel regardless of their original orientation.
+Once individual exposures have been warped onto a common projection system, they can be combined pixel-by-pixel regardless of their original orientation.
 Creating a stacked image by co-adding the individual warps increases the signal to noise, allowing for the detection of objects that would not be sufficiently significant to be measured from a single image.
-Creating this stack also allows a complete image to be constructed that does not have regions masked due to the gaps between cells and OTAs.
-This fully populated static sky image can also be used as a template for subtraction to find transient sources.
+Creating this stack also allows a more complete image to be constructed that has fewer regions masked due to the gaps between cells and OTAs.
+This deeper and more complete image can also be used as a template for subtraction to find transient sources.

+As part of the stacking process, the collection of input pixels for a given output stack pixel are checked for consistency and outliers are rejected.
+Varying image quality makes a pixel-by-pixel check for outliers challenging in the vicinity of brighter stars.
+Pixels in the wings of bright stars are liable to be over-rejected as the image quality changes because the flux observed at a given position varies as its location on the stellar profile changes.
+To avoid this effect, we convolve all input images to a common PSF before making the pixel-by-pixel comparison.
+This PSF-matching technique allows us to detect inconsistent pixels even in the sensitive wings of bright objects.

-The stacked image is comprised of all warp frames for a given skycell in a single filter.
-The source catalogs and image components are loaded into the \ippprog{ppStack} program to prepare the inputs and stack the frames.
+For the $3\pi$ survey, the stacked image is comprised of all warp frames for a given skycell in a single filter.
+The source catalogs and image components are loaded into the \IPPprog{ppStack} program to prepare the inputs and stack the frames.

 Once all files are ingested, the first step is to measure the size and shapes of the input image PSFs.
 We exclude images that have a PSF FWHM greater than 10 pixels (2.5 arcseconds), as those images have the seeing far worse than average, and would degrade the final output stack.
-For the PV3 $3\Pi$ survey, this size represents a PSF larger than the $97$th percentile in all filters.
+For the PV3 processing of the $3\pi$ survey, this size represents a PSF larger than the $97$th percentile in all filters.
 A target PSF for the stack is constructed by finding the maximum envelope of all input PSFs, which sets the target PSF to the largest value among the input PSFs for a given position from the peak.
 This PSF is then circularized to ensure azimuthal symmetry, which prevents deconvolution of any of the input images when matched to the target.